chenebuah/LCMGM/README.md

 Digital Technologies Research Centre, National Research Council of Canada, 1200 Montréal Road, Ottawa, ON, K1A 0R6 Canada.

 *Corresponding author: echen013@uottawa.ca

+The new materials dataset can be assesed or downloaded in "CIFs.zip" folder.
+We intend to also make the materials available on Dryad Digital with a registered DOI prior to final publication.